andrewbechter/ImageProcessing/README.md

 The default class constructor methods "Basler" and "Andor" require the directory of the data set for processing.
 The default mode for data processing will start at the first file/frame and end with the last file/frame.
 Only the first frame is stored in the object variable to conserve memory.
 A full 2D Gaussian fit is performed on every frame.

-For BASLER files the filename synatax is as follows:
+For BASLER files the filename syntax is as follows:
 ```
 filename = 'filename = 'P:\iLocater\QuadCell\IR\Set118\'
 labSet = Basler(filename);
 ```
-For ANDOR files the filename synatax is as follows:
+For ANDOR files the filename syntax is as follows:
 ```
 filename = 'P:\iLocater\iLocater_Demonstrator\LBT_Data\Forerunner\2016_04_18\Australis\Australis_1\Spooled files.sifx'
 Australis = Andor(filename);